dterracino/ExtensibleServiceProcess/README.md

 [![Author](https://img.shields.io/badge/author-Scott%20K.%20Thomas%2C%20Jr.-blue.svg?maxAge=2592000)](https://www.linkedin.com/in/skthomasjr)
 [![Join the chat at https://gitter.im/skthomasjr/ExtensibleServiceProcess](https://badges.gitter.im/skthomasjr/ExtensibleServiceProcess.svg)](https://gitter.im/skthomasjr/ExtensibleServiceProcess?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ExtensibleServiceProcess is a library to support an extensible service application.
 Deriving from ExtensibleServiceBase creates a new Windows service class that runs as a Windows service.
-The process context can easily switch from running as a Windows service or console application (or any other .NET application).
+The process context can easily switch from running as a Windows service to running as a console application (or any other .NET application).
 The following example shows a Windows service/console application:

 ```C#
 internal class Service : ExtensibleServiceBase